 Student loans

-Student loans are used to pay for post-secondary education and sometimes even K-12 education.
+Student loans are a type of closed-end credit used to pay for post-secondary education and sometimes even K-12 education.
 They are typically installment loans paid back over a set period of time.
-Federal student loan terms range from 10 to 30 years for consolidated loans, which may be used to combine multiple loans, or 10 years for non-consolidated loans.
-Check with your lender for details.3
+Federal student loan terms range from 10 to 30 years for consolidated loans, which may be used to combine multiple loans, or 10 years for non-consolidated.3 Check with your lender for details

 Payday loans

 A payday loan is typically a short-term loan of $500 or less, intended to provide funds until your next paycheck.
-While it usually does not require a credit check, it can often come with high fees or finance charges.
+While this type of closed-end credit usually doesn’t require a credit check, it can often come with high fees or finance charges.

-What are the differences between closed-end and open-end credit?
+What is the difference between closed-end credit and open-end credit?

 Closed-end credit involves a loan for a set amount of money and period of time.
 Open-end credit is typically a revolving line of credit up to a certain limit and may not be restricted to a specific time for the loan to be repaid.
 Credit cards and home equity lines of credit (HELOCs) are common examples of open-end credit.

 Open-end credit is also known as revolving credit.
-The percentage of your available revolving credit that you are using is your credit utilization ratio.
-Because of the way your credit report is structured, open-end credit can affect your credit utilization ratio.
+The percentage of your available revolving credit that you're using is your credit utilization ratio which is a measure typically included on a credit report.
+Because of the way your credit report is calculated, having open-end credit can affect your credit utilization ratio.
 Your credit utilization ratio may affect your credit score.

-What are the differences between secured and unsecured closed-end credit?
+What is the difference between secured and unsecured closed-end credit?

 Closed-end credit may be either secured or unsecured.
-Approval and interest rates for both are based on your credit score, debt-to-income ratio, and other measures of creditworthiness.
+Approval and interest rates for both secured and unsecured loans are based on your credit score, debt-to-income ratio, and other measures of creditworthiness.

 Secured loans

-Secured loans are backed by collateral, such as a home or a car, that can be used as payment to the lender if you don't pay back the loan.
+A secured closed-end loan is backed by collateral, such as a home or a car, that can be used as payment to the lender if you don't pay back the loan

 Unsecured loans

-How can you choose the right installment loan for you?
+How can you choose the right type of loan for you?

 As you decide which type of loan is right for you, consider the pros and cons of a closed-end loan.
-You will want to know if the payments fit your budget and how you can avoid unexpected costs like fees and penalties.
-This will help ensure that you are comfortable as you pay off the loan.
+You’ll want to know if the payments fit your budget and how you can avoid unexpected costs like fees and penalties.
+This will help ensure that you’re comfortable as you pay off the loan.

-It is important to understand the true cost of the loan.
+It’s important to understand the true cost of the loan.
 This will help you accurately create a budget to meet your financial goals.
-Before applying for a closed-end loan, you will want to calculate the amount of money you need and how long you need to pay it back.
+Before applying for a closed-end loan, you’ll want to calculate the amount of money you need and how long you need to pay it back.
 You should also check your credit score and research the interest rate and any fees.
-Fees charged by the lender may affect the annual percentage rate (APR) of the loan.
+Fees charged by the lender may affect the loan’s annual percentage rate (APR), which reflects the total cost of borrowing, including interest and certain lender fees.
 Keep in mind that the repayment terms for loans can vary.

 What are the pros and cons of closed-end credit?